 In recent years several states have adopted racial impact statements, tools used to determine whether pending criminal justice legislation will increase racial and ethnic inequities.
-States that require racial impact statements include Iowa, Connecticut, Oregon, and New Jersey.
+States that require racial impact statements include Iowa, Connecticut, Oregon, New Jersey, and Florida.
+In 2008, the Minnesota Sentencing Guidelines Commission voluntarily elected to prepare racial impact statements on proposed crime bills pending before the legislature.
 In 2019, seven states introduced legislation to require racial impact statements – Illinois, Kentucky, Minnesota, Mississippi, New York, Oklahoma, and Vermont.

 Continue reading below